Miladxsar23/smartstepper/packages/react/README.md

 - Allows for custom UI components within each step for a tailored user experience.

 ### Navigation with `useSmartStepper` Context
-- Provides a `useSmartStepper` hook for step components to access navigation methods:
+- Provides a `useSmartStepper` hook for step components to access navigation methods and form control:
   - `navigateToNextStep`: Moves to the next step in the sequence.
   - `navigateToPreviousStep`: Moves to the previous step in the history.
-  - `navigateToPreviousStepWithTargetStep`: Navigates to a specific step within the history stack.
-- Promotes clean communication between steps and the stepper.
+  - `registerStepperFields`, `getStepperFieldValues`, `setStepperFieldValues`, `stepperFieldResetter`, `canNavigateToNextStep`, `control` for React Hook Form integration.

 ### Validation Integration with React Hook Form
 - Seamlessly integrates with `react-hook-form` for field-level validation within each step.
-- Utilizes Yup or other schema libraries for defining validation rules.
+- Utilizes Yup or Zod for defining validation rules.
 - Triggers validation before advancing to the next step, ensuring data integrity.

 ### Unregistering Fields on Step Backtracking